Using Request to Speak (RTS) AZ Legislature Information System (ALIS)

 First, one must register.
 This has to be done at the Phoenix capitol or the new Tucson legislature office, using one of the various terminals available.
-In January, 2014 the system was upgraded and all prior registrations were deleted.
-Those citizens that registered prior to that, must re-register.
-However, for those who registered after January, 2014 it is a one-time thing.
-They need not register again.
+Beginning in 2018, you may also register at the legislature satellite office in Tucson.
 Once registered, one may log in as often as desired, using one’s home computer.
 To do so, this is the procedure to follow:

 - Sign on using the e-mail address and password you used when you registered at the capitol.